bucklemeshoe/cv-enhancer/README.md

 - Review all submitted applications with status tracking
 - Edit and enhance CV content with AI assistance
 - Publish professional CVs with custom URLs
+- Saving changes to a published CV automatically updates the public CV (auto-republish)
 - Manage the complete application lifecycle

 ### Phase 3: Published CV Pages